jcugnoni-heig/RailTrackModellingToolbox/README.md

 *password*: caelinux

-If you decide to install "from scratch", you will need to have first a working installation of all the prerequisites (see src/INSTALL, src/dependencies.txt and src/installDependencies.sh) and then run the setup.sh script in the root of the toolbox:
+If you decide to install "from scratch", you will need to have first a working installation of all the prerequisites (see src/INSTALL, src/dependencies.txt and src/installDependencies.sh) and then run the setup0.sh and setup.sh scripts in the root of the toolbox:

 > cd PathToToolBox
->
+> ./setup0.sh
 > ./setup.sh